 New Nonpublic, Nonsectarian School Certification

-After the Request for Certification Application has been processed, an e-mail will be sent to the NPS from firstname.lastname@example.org.
-This e-mail will provide the applicant with detailed instructions on how to access the CAIS online system to complete the New NPS Certification Application.
+After the Intent to Apply for Nonpublic, Nonsectarian School (NPS) Certification form has been processed, an e-mail will be sent to the applicant with the New NPS Certification Application instructions.

 Renewing Nonpublic, Nonsectarian School Certification

-NPS Certification Renewal Applications became available on the CAIS beginning August 1.
+NPS Certification Renewal Applications become available August 1.
 They may be submitted to the CDE anytime between August 1 and October 31.
 Applications received after October 31 will not be accepted.

 Pursuant to EC 56366.1 (m), the school shall be charged a reasonable fee for certification.
 The CDE may adjust the fee annually commensurate with the statewide average percentage inflation adjustment computed for revenue limits of unified school districts with greater than 1,500 units of average daily attendance, if the percentage increase is reflected in the district revenue limit for inflation purposes.
 The fee shall be based on the following rates: